ahuang11/ahhsumtips/README.md

 linking_conditionals - parentheses matter when linking conditionals and symbols of conjunctions aren't interchangeable in np.where()!

 apply_weighted_moving_filter - apply a weighted rolling sum across a dataframe

+from_multi_index_df_to_pivoted - convert a multi-index dataframe to a pivoted dataframe; useful for creating heatmaps